ooyeku/ziggurat/README.md

 ## Contributing

 Contributions are welcome.
-Please feel free to submit a Pull Request.
+Please submit pull requests following the project's code style and including appropriate tests.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.